Appleseed/learn/docs/portal/install/index.rst

    * Create an Empty SQL Server Database in a SQL Server Instance.
    * Right click on the Databases folder in the Object Explorer on the left and click on "New Database".
-   * Enter a name in the Database Name field IE Appleseed .
+   * Enter a name in the Database Name field IE Appleseed.

     .. image:: ../images/Database-Setup.jpg